Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Introduction

 The second question of finding the minimal set $\mathcal{U}$ for feedback stabilization has also received considerable attention.
 One question regarding this matter is on the minimal cardinality of the set $\mathcal U$.
-As an example, consider the work of \cite{NairFagn07}.
+As an example, consider the work of \citep{NairFagn07}.
 In this paper, a discrete-time linear system, under some appropriate setting, is stabilizable if the number of bits per sample (rate of communication) is greater than the intrinsic entropy of the system.
-Similar results are available for continuous-time linear systems setting \cite{ColoKawa09,Colo12}.
-With certain passivity structure in the dynamics, $\Sigma$ is practically stabilizable by using binary control for each input dimension which directly translates to $2^m+1$ elements in $\mathcal U$, e.g., $\mathcal U=\{0\}\cup \{-1,1\}^m$, see \cite{Cortes2006,Jafarian2015a}.
+Similar results are available for continuous-time systems setting in \citep{Colo12,ColoKawa09}. {\AT To the best of authors' knowledge, there has not been a dedicated study on computing the entropy of passive nonlinear systems.
+Therefore, the question of how many symbols are necessary or sufficient for stabilization of a passive nonlinear systems has not been addressed.
+However, we do find some results on quantized control of passive system.
+In \citep{Cortes2006,Jafarian2015a}, under certain passivity structure in the dynamics, $\Sigma$ is shown to be practically stabilizable by using binary control for each input dimension which directly translates to $2^m+1$ elements in $\mathcal U$, e.g., $\mathcal U=\{0\}\cup \{-1,1\}^m$.}

-As a relaxation of these results, and dealing with rather generic class of multi-input multi-output passive nonlinear systems, we show in this paper that such practical stabilization can be achieved by simply using $m+1$ elements in $\mathcal U$, in addition to $\{0\}$ or the required constant input $u^*$ when the system is required to track a desired constant reference $y^*$.
-When quantization effect is of a particular concern, the interconnection of passive systems and quantizers has been studied for the past decade in various different contexts.
-For instance, the practical stability analysis of passive systems in a feedback loop with a quantizer using an adapted circle criterion for nonsmooth systems is presented in \cite{Jayawardhana2011}.
+As a relaxation of aforementioned results, and dealing with rather generic class of multi-input multi-output passive nonlinear systems, we show in this paper that such practical stabilization can be achieved by simply using $m+1$ elements in $\mathcal U$, in addition to $\{0\}$ or the required constant input $u^*$ when the system is required to track a desired constant reference $y^*$. {\AT We do so by proposing the nearest-neighbor based control laws and analyze the stability of the closed-loop systems when the input $u$ can only be taken from the finite discrete set $\mathcal{U}$.
+Moreover, we provide algorithmic procedure to construct minimal discrete sets that are able to practically stabilize the systems by means of nearest-neighbor based control law.
+Our design methodology is such that the overall closed-loop system is an interconnection of a passive system with an optimization-based selection rule for the input.
+Dynamical systems where the inputs are computed from solving an optimization problem, and are discontinuous appear in different applications \citep{BrogTanw20}.
+Passivity of the open-loop system is an important structural property that helps us analyzing the overall system in such cases.} When quantization effect is of a particular concern, the interconnection of passive systems and quantizers has been studied for the past decade in various different contexts.
+For instance, the practical stability analysis of passive systems in a feedback loop with a quantizer using an adapted circle criterion for nonsmooth systems is presented in \citep{Jayawardhana2011}.